 In a court of law, when deciding liability – the court will be presented with regulatory requirements and non-regulatory documentation which support statements about “best practice” and reasonableness.
 This document means there’s new liability.

 Line 1440:As a healthcare provider, you _may_ create similar organizational structures.

 Appendix H is how this panel of experts imagines what a well-structuredcybersecurity programlooks like.
 They are not wrong.

 As a healthcare provider, you MUST already have similar organizational structures.
 To meet the demands ofHIPAAand HITECH, any healthcare organization will have (per the JSP document’s list):

 Thing 4: Healthcare is Unique, Standards are Not

 There’s a welcome focus on standards from the ISO, CMMI, MITRE and NIST.
 There’s nothing revolutionary in the proposed use of these standards, but a focus on managing the entire lifecycle of medical devices from a security viewpoint and using common vernacular to describe device security.

-This focus on standards which are NOT healthcare specific sends a subtle message.
+This focus on standards that are NOT healthcare-specific sends a subtle message.
 The way to produce and manage secure devices is not unique to healthcare.
 Standard methods and governance structures can be applied and work well.
-What is unique to healthcare is the potential impacts of failure, and the predominance of high impact un-managed devices which do not conform to the corporate network hardware and software models.
+What is unique to healthcare is the potential impacts of failure and the predominance of high-impact un-managed devices which do not conform to the corporate network hardware and software models.

 MSSP and Managed Detection and Response provide solutions.